 Receiving funds to your ABAL account

-As per the above timeline, we will no longer be able to accept cheques into your account, via form of personal, business or bank cheque.
+We will no longer be able to accept cheques into your account, via form of personal, business or bank cheque.
 Any cheques presented for clearance on or after this date cannot be honoured.

 For incoming payments from a third party, we encourage you to advise your remitters to make all payments via account transfer.
 You can contact your branch to confirm your BSB and account number, or refer to your internet banking.